The Charter of the French language and its regulations govern the consultation of English-language content.

 Sn = S2

-The Sn planar fabric dominates the Ministic Structural Domain architecture in sheets 32A02 and 32A07.
-This fabric is expressed in different ways, but it is generally well developed in the Pope and Bardeau plutonic suites, as well as in the Barrois and Wabash complexes.
-In most of intrusive rocks of the Pope and Bardeau plutonic suites, gneissosity is visible by alternating pinkish and pink-grey centimetric bands, respectively poor and rich in ferromagnesian minerals.
+The Sn planar fabric dominates the Ministic Structural Domain architecture in sheets 32A02, 32A03, 32A07 and 32A10.
+This fabric is expressed in different ways, but it is generally well developed in the Pope, Leo and Bardeau plutonic suites, as well as in the Barrois and Wabash complexes.
+In most intrusive rocks of the Pope and Bardeau plutonic suites, gneissosity is visible in alternating pinkish and pink-grey centimetric bands, respectively poor and rich in ferromagnesian minerals.
 In the Barrois and Wabash complexes, the Sn foliation is underlined by ubiquitous migmatitic banding in paragneiss.
 This banding consists of alternating whitish or slightly pink mobilisate bands and greyish ones usually composed of mesosome.
 Mobilisate bands commonly have thin fringes almost exclusively composed of biotite along their edges, one of the characteristics that could be interpreted as evidence of in situ partial melting of the rock.

 The foliation’s attitude within the Léo and Bonhomme plutonic suites follows the edges of mangeritic intrusions.
 In other words, the foliation trajectory in these intrusions is concentric.
 Regionally, this foliation also appears to be concordant to the Sn foliation of the Bardeau Plutonic Suite (host rock).
 This implies that measurements from the Léo and Bonhomme plutonic suites are associated with the Dn deformation phase.
 Nevertheless, nothing excludes that this concentric foliation developed when intrusions were emplaced, which, moreover, could be contemporaneous with the Dn deformation.
 In any case, the foliation in the Léo and Bonhomme plutonic suites is variably developed.
 In fact, some outcrops show penetrative and continuous foliation marked by the orientation of ferromagnesian mineral clusters in a preferential plane, while other outcrops show very well-developed gneissosity.

-In sheets 32A02 and 32A07, Sn foliation measurements allow for the calculation of an average plane with an azimuth of 36° and a 31° SE dip.
-Nevertheless, although the stereographic projection of Sn poles highlights a dominant group distributed in the WNW area of the canvas, the variability is significant in both orientation and dip.
-This can be explained by folding of the Sn foliation at the regional scale, which could be the result of at least two deformation phases.
-This is supported by the attitude of the Sn foliation map trajectory.
+In sheets 32A02, 32A03, 32A07 and 32A10, Sn foliation measurements allow for the calculation of an average plane with an azimuth of 12° and a 51° dip to the east.
+Nevertheless, although the stereographic projection of Sn poles highlights a dominant group distributed in the W to WNW area of the canvas, the variability is significant in both orientation and dip.
+This may be explained by folding of the Sn foliation on a regional scale.
+This hypothesis is supported by the attitude of the Sn foliation map trajectory.

 The Sn foliation carries an Ln lineation whose attitude is highly variable and difficult to interpret.
 In fact, this variability would be the result of folding of the Sn foliation.